-- a) Delivery Drivers that do not have Airside driving privileges require an escort.
+- a.
+Delivery Hours - The President & CEO or designee reserves the right to specify set delivery times for merchandise deliveries.
+Merchandise must not impede customer access to the store or customer movement inside the store. - b.
+Delivery to the Terminals - i.
+Landside Delivery Docks - One authorized landside vendor delivery zone is located adjacent to each Terminal building.
+All vehicles using the delivery zones must be prominently marked with a company name and/or logo on both sides of the vehicle. - ii.
+Airside Delivery Zones - 1) Airside access delivery zone for Terminal 1 is located on the south end of the Terminal facility.
+Access delivery zones for Terminal 2 are located on the Apron level of the Terminal 2, Concourse C and Concourse D. All vehicles using the delivery zones must be prominently marked with a company name and/or logo on both sides of the vehicle.
+All vehicles accessing Airside delivery zones will be inspected prior to entry into TSA Regulated Areas. - 2) Airside Access - Delivery Drivers that do not have Airside driving privileges require an escort.
 These Drivers must be escorted by a properly badged Airport employee. - c.
-Storage and Delivery of Merchandise in Terminals - Transport of Goods and Merchandise - All goods should be packaged in containers that 1) prevent damage or leakage during transport.
+Storage and Delivery of Merchandise in Terminals - i.
+Transport of Goods and Merchandise - All goods should be packaged in containers that prevent damage or leakage during transport.
 Goods may be required to pass through x-ray inspection units or be subject to inspection at any time.
-While transporting merchandise, products, trash, and refuse associated with operating the Tenant's/Concessionaire's business to and from the premises, the Tenant/Concessionaire shall use only those delivery and receiving routes established by the Airport Authority and shall use only carts, vehicles, or conveyances that are sealed and leakproof.
+While transporting merchandise, products, trash, and refuse associated with operating the Tenant's/Concessionaire's business to and from the premises, the Tenant/Concessionaire shall use only those delivery and receiving routes established by the Airport Authority and shall use only carts, vehicles, or conveyances that are sealed and leak-proof.
 Delivery carts must be equipped with wheels suitable for operating on carpeting or terrazzo without causing damage.
 Under no circumstances may delivery carts be taken onto the public escalators and moving walkways.